thorrak/tiltbridge/docs/source/hardware.rst

 - `AliExpress (TFT Screen) <https://www.aliexpress.com/item/32919729730.html>`_
 - `AliExpress (Cable) <https://www.aliexpress.com/item/32848833474.html>`_

 .. note:: For the board, you need one of the 16MB variants.
-Preference should go to the non-LED models.
+Preference should go to the non-LED models (though the LED models work just as well).